-She began her archival career with ARMMS as Archive Assistant, then Project Archivist for 'The Drawn Evidence', after which she spent several years as Assistant Archivist with Perth and Kinross Council Archive where she further developed her professional skills.
+Moving to a local authority environment, Jan spent several years as Assistant Archivist with Perth and Kinross Council Archive where she further developed her professional skills, qualifying as an Archivist in 2004.
 Jan also has extensive tutoring experience, including the Modern Scottish History Distance Learning Course and with CAIS, where she currently supervises students doing their Masters dissertations.

-As Senior Archivist Jan's main responsibilities include managing the collections (accessions, preservation, arranging, listing and developing access to the collections), supervising volunteers and trainees, delivering research guidance and help to actual and remote users of the Archive and developing the Archive's outreach and education programme.
+As Senior Archivist, her main responsibilities include managing the collections (accessions, preservation, arranging, listing and developing access to the collections), teaching, supervising volunteers and trainees and developing the Archive's outreach and education programme.

-Jan currently sits on the Councils of the Abertay Historical Society and the Scottish Records Association.
+Jan currently sits on the Council of the Scottish Records Association.

 Articles and papers include

 'Ghosts in the machine? the value of oral history to communities & archives, Community Archives: Opportunities and Challenges, 2017

 'The Archives Celebrates the Sciences' in 'Contact', February 2015

 'Friends, fans and followers, lend us your thumbs: social networking and the